Information Disclosure Following the TCFD Recommendations

 Diversification of resources

-Increasing capacity of operations under various conditions from review of substitution/diversification of raw materials Large
+Increasing capacity of operations under various conditions from review of substitution/diversification of raw materials(Short to long term) Large

 • Consider substitution and diversification of raw materials based on climate change risks

-Increased trust in supply chain and fewer opportunity loss due to formulation of resilience plan (BCP) Large
+Increased trust in supply chain and fewer opportunity loss due to formulation of resilience plan (BCP)(Short to long term) Large

 • Continuously review BCP for natural disasters and promote BCM

-• *6Scope: Food loss and waste occurring from receipt of raw materials to delivery (distribution) (domestic consolidated basis; intensity; compared to FY2020/3).
+• *2Scope: Food loss and waste occurring from receipt of raw materials to delivery (distribution) (domestic consolidated basis; intensity; compared to FY2020/3).
 Food loss and waste is defined as food waste that is disposed of thorough incineration or landfill, excluding food waste recycled into fertilizer or feed, etc.

-• *7“One Chocolate for One Smile” campaign: Donates a part of sales of eligible products to support children in cacao-producing countries by improving their educational environment, etc.
+• *3“One Chocolate for One Smile” campaign: Donates a part of sales of eligible products to support children in cacao-producing countries by improving their educational environment, etc.

 Going forward, we will also consider deepening our response and expanding the scope of our scenario analysis.